henoktsige/henoktsige/README.md

-I'm Henok, an electrical & computer engineering student in Munich.
+I'm Henok, an electrical & computer engineering student based in Munich.

+Outside of studying, I'm interessted in following the developments of science.I make tech-related content and play video games.

 #### Let's connect!